andbararm/Safety-Example-Infineon-T2G/README.md

 The usage of SMPU and PPU is explained in the application note from [Infineon AN219843 - Protection Configuration in TRAVEO T2G](https://www.infineon.com/gated/infineon-an219843---protection-configuration-in-traveo-tm-t2g-applicationnotes-en_32a66c38-76fc-478e-ba27-0fccba2b2976).

-### Test/CMSIS_DV
+### CMSIS_DV

+The folder `Test` contains the `CMSIS_DV.csolution.yml` which implements and tests an Ethernet CMSIS-Driver for the Infineon T2G device series.

-The Infineon DFP/BSP software packs do not contain a [CMSIS-Driver Ethernet](https://arm-software.github.io/CMSIS_6/latest/Driver/group__eth__interface__gr.html) or [board software layers](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/#board-layer).
+As the Infineon DFP/BSP software packs do not contain a [CMSIS-Driver Ethernet](https://arm-software.github.io/CMSIS_6/latest/Driver/group__eth__interface__gr.html) or [board software layers](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/#board-layer).
 These components are therefore developed separately and provided in this repository.

 The [Test/CMSIS_DV.csolution.yml](./Test/CMSIS_DV.csolution.yml) validates the CMSIS-Driver Ethernet with the [CMSIS-Driver_Validation](https://github.com/ARM-software/CMSIS-Driver_Validation) pack.